atgreen/idm-satellite-openshift-demo/README.md

 1. Set the nameserver on your browser host to point at the IdM server, and keep it there.

-# Step 3: Install OpenShift Container Platform (OSCP)
+# Step 3: Install OpenShift Container Platform (OCP)